 1. Introduction.
 Two-phase flows with moving contact lines (MCL) are very common in nature and industry, e.g. droplet spreading, coating flows and two-phase flows in porous media.
-It is well-known that the standard no-slip boundary condition will cause non-physical infinite dissipation near the moving contact line [20].
+It is well-known that the standard no-slip boundary condition will cause non-physical infinite dissipation near the moving contact line [21].
 There are several ideas on how to resolve this dissipation singularity.
-A very popular approach is to use slip type boundary conditions close to the contact line [5].
-Another possibility is to assume some thin layer of surface flow [38].
-Yet another approach is to use a diffuse interface model coupled with a no-slip boundary condition [22, 49].
-Besides these basic approaches there is a wide range of other MCL models available [24, 26, 8, 41, 44].
-For an efficient and accurate simulation of such MCL models, computational approaches that are used for two-phase flows without contact lines have to be adapted to the MCL situation [29, 42, 8, 11, 3, 45, 43, 12, 48, 37].
+A very popular approach is to use slip type boundary conditions close to the contact line [8].
+Another possibility is to assume some thin layer of surface flow [41].
+Yet another approach is to use a diffuse interface model coupled with a no-slip boundary condition [23, 54].
+Besides these basic approaches there is a wide range of other MCL models available [27, 29, 10, 45, 48].
+For an efficient and accurate simulation of such MCL models, computational approaches that are used for two-phase flows without contact lines have to be adapted to the MCL situation [32, 46, 10, 13, 4, 49, 47, 14, 52, 40].

-In this paper we present a finite element method for the simulation of two-phase incompressible flows with moving contact lines.
-We only consider sharp interface models.
-Instead of presenting our method for one of the many MCL models known in the literature, we consider a class of sharp interface continuum models.
-This class is characterized by constitutive laws for the bulk fluid stress tensor $\boldsymbol{\sigma}$, the interface stress tensor $\boldsymbol{\sigma}{\Gamma}$ and "effective wall and contact line forces" \mathbf{f}S , \mathbf{f}L .
-These constitutive laws are taken from the literature.
-For $\boldsymbol{\sigma}$ we restrict to the standard Newtonian stress tensor.
-For $\boldsymbol{\sigma}{\Gamma}$ we consider not only the "clean interface model" but also models that include Marangoni effects and viscous behavior (Boussinesq-Scriven) of the interface.
+In this paper we only consider sharp interface models and bulk fluids with the standard Newtonian stress tensor.
+We consider a class of sharp interface continuum models.
+This class is characterized by constitutive laws for the interface stress tensor $\sigma{\Gamma}$ and "effective wall and contact line forces" $\mathbf{f}S$ , $\mathbf{f}L$ .
+The constitutive laws that we use are taken from the literature.
+For $\sigma{\Gamma}$ we consider not only the "clean interface model" but also models that include Marangoni effects and viscous behavior (Boussinesq-Scriven) of the interface.
+The effective wall force $\mathbf{f}S$ is closely related to a free-slip boundary condition on the sliding wall.
+The effective contact line force $\mathbf{f}L$ results from an energy dissipation model.